The Best Outdoor Adventure Clothes and Gear for Anyone Traveling to a National Park

 Clothes: Lululemon ‘On the Fly’ Pant

 With all the activity you'll have planned on an adventure vacation, you need your clothes to do double duty.
-With all that re-wearing, you need fabric and styles that can last through the entire trip.
+With all that re-wearing, you need fabric and adventure clothing styles that can last through the entire trip.
 These Lululemon "On the Fly" pants just get you.
 With flight- and car-friendly fabric, these relaxed-fit pants have four-way stretch so they'll maintain their shape even after multiple wears.

 Clothes: The North Face Campshire Pullover Hoodie